 “What a school thinks about its library is a measure of what it feels about education.” ― Harold Howe

-This quote ran through my mind when a friend of mine took a job at a school with no library.
-At least, no library in any form you would recognize.
+This quote ran through my mind when a friend took a job at a school with no library.
+At least no library in any form you would recognize.
 They had a media center, which is what our school library was called when I was a kid.
 It's just that the "media" at Horrell Hill Elementary School included, well, books.
-My friend taught, briefly, at a school that had no books in the library.
+My friend taught briefly at a school that had no books in the library.

-Part of my love of learning was born from my love of books.
+My love of learning was born from my love of books.
 Well before I could read, I liked books.
-I agreed to learn my alphabet if my older brother would let me have one of his old school books.
-I think my mom still has the book, even.
+I agreed to learn my alphabet if my big brother would let me have one of his old school books.
+I think my mom still has the book.
 It was an anthology of stories.
 I learned my alphabet in about ten minutes, as soon as he sealed the deal.
 Then I held my hand out for the book.

 It was blue.
 It had a beat up cardboard cover.
 It felt like heaven in my hands.